plone/training/manual/_sources/installation.txt

 .. only:: manual

     If you want to host a real-live Plone-Site yourself then running it from your laptop is not an viable option.
-A good way to get to know Plone is http://ploud.com where you can host one real Plone-Site for free.

-.. only:: presentation

-    Try http://ploud.com to host a Plone-Site for free.

 You can host Plone...